 The trick is to break up your content into bite-size chunks and drip feed them over several posts.
 The great thing is that, if you’re gathering this content from an existing eBook you’ve written, this won’t affect your eBook sales – as people will still appreciate having all of the said information in one place [in the book].

-I myself wrote an eBook on How To Get New Clients In Facebook Groups, which you can find in my resource library, and in the eBook i’d split it up into categories such as “Giving Value”, I then took this chapter of the book and used the content to create a separate post on social media.
+I myself wrote an eBook on How To Get New Clients In Facebook Groups, and in the eBook, I’d split it up into categories such as “Giving Value”, I then took this chapter of the book and used the content to create a separate post on social media.
 I adjusted some wording accordingly but overall it saved me a lot of time!